2.11 Provisions and contingent liabilities2.11.1 Provisions

 Trade receivables

+The Company classifies the right to consideration in exchange for deliverables as either receivables or as contract asset.
 A receivable is recognised if an amount of consideration that is unconditional (i.e., only the passage of time is required before payment of the consideration is due).
-Refer to accounting policies of financial assets in section 2.17 Financial instruments - initial recognition and subsequent measurement.
+Refer to accounting policies of financial assets in section 2.15 Financial instruments - initial recognition and subsequent measurement.

 Contract liabilities